dhiway/cord/docs/sdk/native-contract.md

 payload shapes and Subxt metadata-resolved transports.
 Raw SCALE, pallet/call indices, migrated domain Revive calls, contract ABIs, and contract-address aliases are not reference SDK surfaces.

 The contract-to-native map is design coverage only, never a compatibility facade.
+It classifies 2,780 source-semantic design entries; 14 adopted semantic bindings are exact M5 bindings and the remaining entries record intentional changes, retirements, or non-applicable source semantics.
-Its 356 adopted semantic/design rows are not 356 executable tests: 150 name direct SDK route operations, 31 name exact error-trigger route sets, 9 name exact event-observation route sets, and 166 are explicitly non-route type, field, invariant, version, or helper contracts.
-Executable coverage is reported separately as 132 distinct Rust and TypeScript route cases.
+Executable coverage is reported separately as 143 distinct Rust and TypeScript route cases.
 Retired and not-applicable source symbols stay explicit in the census, but no legacy client, contract facade, backward-compatibility layer, or data-migration path is shipped.
 This is a new network.